HL7/davinci-atr/input/pagecontent/structuredefinition-atr-group-intro.md

 The retrieved Group resource instance which represents the Member Attribution List has member and other related resource references.
 In order to retrieve the complete Member Attribution List information including member, coverage, attributed provider information a Bulk API request is initiated on the retrieved Group resource.

+**Handling Large Groups**

+Groups which have large number of members (for e.g > 100,000) end up consuming a large number of resources on server, client and the network to retrieve the Group either using search mechanisms or read mechanisms.
+In order to limit the amount of data being returned by the server the following requirements are being levied.

+	* All Group search operations or read operations should use the _summary=true parameter.
+This parameter will only return teh summary of the Group resource and does not include any members.
+This makes the operation light weight for clients and severs.

+	* Once the Group is received, the client can perform the atr-export operation on the Group resource which will create a NDJSON file for the Group itself.
+In this case the NDJSON file will only contain a single line with a large number of data based on the number of members present in the Group.

+	* NOTE: There is discussion on creating a new operation to page the Group resource based on the number of data elements.
+When this is made available, the IG will be revised to use the method for Group searches and reads without the _summary parameter.